FIWARE/tutorials.NGSI-v2/docs/iot-agent-json.md

 http://iot-agent:7896/iot/json?i=<device_id>&k=4jggokgpepnvsb2uv4s40d59ov
 ```

-Which is very similar syntax to the Ultralight IoT Agent - only the path has changed.
+Which is very similar syntax to the JSON IoT Agent - only the path has changed.
 This allows multiple IoT Agents to
 listen at different locations.

 When a measurement from an IoT device is received on the resource URL it needs to be interpreted and passed to the